 I’m afraid to say that like so many things I encountered while staying in Korea, Busan is one of those take-it-or-leave-it places.
 There’s nothing on the surface to suggest that anyone should instantly fall in love with, or maybe even simply like, this brash Korean port city.
 And that’s usually where the story ends.

 It’s a shame.
 Sticking around for a little while, letting first impressions fade away, is the best way to let Busan under your skin.
-Look past the faceless concrete buildings, forceful seafood odours, and generally rough-and-tumble character, and you might even find a reason or two to stick around.
+Look past the faceless concrete buildings, forceful seafood odours, and generally rough-and-tumble character, and you might even find a reason or two to stick around for more than one day in Busan.

 What to Do in Busan

 Coming from Gyeongju, it’s hard to imagine how you’ll fill out your schedule in a city like Busan.
-Most things to do in Busan lean less towards traditional tourist attractions and more towards places that take a while to “get.”
+Most things to do in Busan lean less towards traditional tourist attractions (with a few exceptions) and more towards places that take a while to “get.”

 As you ply through this port city, keep on the lookout for the following: